-Explore regional history with our Spotlight Series, which brings three authors to our Newport Branch this August.
+Explore regional history with our Spotlight Series, which brings three engaging talks from local speakers and authors to our Newport Branch.

-All talks take place at 7 pm and include a post-discussion book signing.
+All of the talks take place at the Newport Branch on Thursdays at 7 pm.
 Registration is required for each program in the series.
 Email Amy Carroll at ACarroll@cc-pl.org with any questions.